Tudat/tudat/tutorials/tudatFeatures/accelerationSetup/frameworkAcceleration.rst

          std::map< std::string, std::map< std::string, std::vector< boost::shared_ptr< AccelerationSettings > > > >

    This is a double map (with twice a string as a key).
 The two levels correspond to the names of bodies undergoing an acceleration (first key) , and those for bodies exerting an acceleration (second key).
 This allows any number of bodies to be propagated, undergoing any number (and type) of accelerations from any number of bodies.
+In this manner, settings for each required acceleration model are stored in an object of type :class:`AccelerationSettings`.

 For a given environment, most acceleration models are completely defined by:

     - Type of acceleration model (a list is provided in the :class:`AvailableAcceleration` enum in ``Tudat/Astrodynamics/BasicAstrodynamics/accelerationModelTypes.h``).